 Used Car: 2012 Volvo C70 Review

 Though critics agreed that the 2012 Volvo C70 has a high-quality interior beneath its retractable hardtop, they said it can’t match the performance of rival luxury convertibles.
-It also has one of the lowest reliability ratings in the class.

 The 2012 Volvo C70 is ranked: